lindsay-kislingbury/lindsay-kislingbury.github.io/content/_index.md

 ---
 title: "About Me"
-date: 2025-11-24
+date: 2025-11-26
 draft: false
 ---

 ## Software Engineer

-I am a Senior Computer Science student at **Cal Poly Pomona** and the **Full Stack Engineer** for a nonprofit startup.
-I specialize in architecting cloud-native SaaS platforms, automating complex business logic, and building secure infrastructure using **C#, .NET 9, and Microsoft Azure**.
+I am a Full Stack Engineer and Senior Computer Science student at **Cal Poly Pomona**.
+Currently serving as the sole architect for a non-profit startup, I specialize in building cloud-native SaaS platforms where **strict data integrity** meets **modern UI/UX**.

+My technical focus is bridging the gap between heavy backend logic and responsive frontend architecture.
+I build high-reliability systems using **.NET 9 (C#)** and **Azure**, while delivering complex user interfaces with **Vue.js 3** and the Composition API.

 ---

 ### What I'm Building

-Currently, I serve as the **primary architect and developer** for **Timekeeping**, a multi-tenant ERP and payroll platform designed to challenge commercial accounting software.
+Currently, I serve as the **Sole Architect and Developer** for **Timekeeping**, a multi-tenant ERP and payroll platform designed to challenge commercial accounting software.

 In this role, I own the full engineering lifecycle:

-*   **Backend Architecture:** Designing high-performance REST APIs and SQL schemas to handle complex financial transactions and ACH file generation.
+*   **Complex Frontend Architecture:** Building a reactive **Vue.js** interface with `Pinia` state management and a custom `Tiptap` visual email editor to empower non-technical users.
+*   **Temporal Engineering:** Designing backend algorithms to handle sophisticated time calculations, including automated "Midnight Splits" for payroll and dynamic Daylight Saving Time adjustments.
-*   **Cloud Infrastructure:** Managing Azure resources (App Service, Service Bus, SQL Database) and creating automated CI/CD pipelines via GitHub Actions.
+*   **Cloud Infrastructure:** Managing Azure resources (App Service, Service Bus, SQL Database) and creating automated CI/CD pipelines via **GitHub Actions** for zero-downtime deployments.
-*   **Geospatial Engineering:** Building custom GIS engines using `NetTopologySuite` to perform point-in-polygon tax jurisdictional analysis.
+*   **Financial Infrastructure:** Engineering high-performance API endpoints for on-the-fly **ACH file generation** and point-in-polygon tax jurisdictional analysis using `NetTopologySuite`.

 ---